roncarr880/Tandy_Disk_Video_Interface_emulator/README.md

 DVI.DAT  - A disk image file for the M100 or M200 laptops.\
 Tandy_DVI.ino - The main program that emulates the DVI.

 Status:  It boots and reads sectors from the image.
-It also reads files from the SD card.
+It reads and writes files to/from the SD card.\
+Files can be deleted( copies are saved ).

+Need:  Need a chdir command and remove the hardcoding of the directory path.
+There is an issue with large sequential files\
+that cross a cluster boundary.
+The FAT is not updated before the data tracks are written.
+It may remain with a temporary fix.\
+The better solution I think would be to write orphan cluster files and concatenate files after the FAT is updated.